la2050/archive/_projects/2016/building-a-co-living-community-for-las-homeless-youth.md

   scale) so that the youth develop responsible fiscal habits.
 Fees can be offset through government subsidies, private donations, and possibly even housing vouchers.
 The goal is to create authorship and autonomy.
+Please explain how you will define and measure success for your project.​: >- Over the years, we have seen many Podestrians move out of the pods as new roommates at apartment buildings nearby.
+If we can create an open community of like-minded individuals who live/work together, then maybe we can cultivate supportive communities for homeless and recently emancipated youth.

+  Short term success in launching this project will involve:

+  - Signing a lease for a 40 pod location, and building the pods and community space.

+  - Seeking gift-in-kind sponsors for ongoing supplies.

+    — Signing partnership agreements with nonprofits regarding daily operations and staffing.

+  Long term success involves evaluating:

+  - The percentage of youth who transition from our program to longer term housing.

+  - The number of individuals we can help find jobs at local hotels, motels, and property management companies through our hospitality training.
+We will look to existing organizations like the LA Kitchen and Homeboy Industries for key metrics and milestones for job training and placement.

+  - Our ability to secure additional and sustainable funding to lease, equip, and staff this pilot location.

+  - The location’s ability to foster communal living without conflict.
+The strength of our screening process with be tested within the first few months of the program, and we may need to reevaluate.

+  - Surveying clients and partners to identify which resources are most beneficial, and how we can meet not only physical needs, but also encourage creativity and growth.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles
+  - 'Education/training '
+  - Technical infrastructure (computers
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/building-a-co-living-community-for-las-homeless-youth/skild-prod.s3.amazonaws.com/myla2050/images/custom540/7267442825741-team91.jpg
 organization_name: PodShare